gboulant/todogo/doc/talks/talk01.rst

 Index life cycle:

-* The global index (GID) is unique and invariant ever
+* The global index (GID) is unique and invariant ever.
+It is defined as a concatenation of a date flag YYYYMMDD and a sha1 of the task metadata.
 * The usage index (UID) is unique and invariant as long as the task is in the journal
 * Once a task is move from the journal to the archive, its usage index